part two: Made in Canada

 The notion of enhanced, expanded and improved education in IP matters has gained momentum over the past year.
 This includes, for example, an article at CIGIOnline entitled“In an Arms Race of Innovation, Intellectual Property Is Critical ” and the recent “Intellectual Property in Ontario’s Innovation Ecosystem (see pg.
 27-32).
 I fully agree with the overall thrust of these discussions.
 More people need to appreciate IP and patents.
 However, these documents only provided limited thoughts around the sorts of required knowledge.
 In this case any education may simply address the “bureaucracy” of patents, which is the current approach to IP education.

 Earlier in 2020, I listened in on a CIPO webinar introducing IP to Canadian startups.
 There were some fumbles here and there, including discussion around patentability searches, but that seemed minor.
 I came away with two overall impressions of the talk.
 First, it was very dry.
 The presenters did not show any passion for the information.
 They seemed to simply go through the slides.
 Second, there was too much information.
-The slides were too dense, there were too many statistics.
-Simply too many details for an introductory talk.
+The slides were too dense and there were too many statistics.
+There were simply too many details for an introductory talk.
 In the end, the details did not sink in, and I was not inspired to go out and obtain IP.

 CIPO is not alone.
 Detail heavy, passion light talks are typical for law firms also.
 If Canada wants to educate companies and inventors about IP there has to be much greater effort to focus and strengthen the message.
 Patents must be brought to life.

-IP eduction must be relevant, relatable and realistic.
-One might say these are the 3R’s.
+IP education must be relevant, relatable and realistic; the 3R’s.
 IP in general and patents in particular must be made relevant to potential inventors and stakeholders.
-Inventors need to say “that could be me” and “I am an important part of the patent process.
+Inventors need to say, “that could be me” and “I am an important part of the patent process.
 I am part of creating value”.

-This begins with realistic and relatable examples that they can make sense of.
+This begins with realistic and relatable examples to which inventors can quickly relate.
 A fictitious example from a topical technology space would fulfill the purpose.
 One could then creatively work through patent drafting and IP strategy within this space.
 One could even bring in a related technology for context.
 It is doable; you “just” have to understand technology and be creative.

 part two: technology